nabhpatodi10/Computer-Use-Agent/README.md

 # Computer-Use-Agent

 This project implements an AI agent capable of understanding user tasks and controlling a computer's mouse and keyboard to accomplish them.
-It uses LangGraph to orchestrate a series of steps involving planning, acting, and replanning based on screen analysis and [`Microsoft OmniParser`](https://github.com/microsoft/OmniParser) to analyse the screen content.
+It uses LangGraph to orchestrate a series of steps involving planning, acting, and replanning based on screen analysis.

 ## Overview